pdjr-beatrice/log/README.md

 ## Extracting and processing log file data

+All of the log file extraction scripts have the general syntax "_script_ [_option..._] _file-selector..._" where the _file-selector_ argument is a full or partial log file name of the form _YYYYMMDD_, _YYYYMM_ or _YYYY_, selecting a daily log file, all log files for a month or all log files for a year respectively.

 ### log-positions - get the positions through which the vessel passed in a particular period

+This script returns a list of position values from the selected log file(s).
+For each log file the script will always return at least the first recorded position and otherwise will only return positions which were recorded.
 ### log-stops - get the start, stop and halt positions for a particular period
 ### log-trip - get the distance travelled in a particular period
 ### log-runtime - get the total runtime of some device in a particular period